 Maintain a Calm and Non-threatening Approach

 Approaching a combative dementia patient with a calm and non-threatening demeanor is essential to prevent escalating situations.
 Always approach the patient slowly and avoid sudden movements that may startle or frighten them.
-Try to make eye contact, speak softly and soothingly, and use simple language to convey your message.
+Make eye contact, speak softly and soothingly, and use simple language to convey your message.

 And may I suggest you ditch the mask — and those unaware of the ineffectiveness of masks for most situations, including the C-Word, read the extensive study completed in January of this year — and smile, smile, smile, and let the dementia patient see your beautiful face and smile.